Mapping dark matter in the Bullet Cluster using JWST imaging and spectroscopy: Lens model

 \subsection{Cluster members}

-Cluster galaxy halos are included in our lens model as circular PIEMD halos with small $r_{\rm core}$ and with individual $r_{\rm cut,i}$ and $\sigma_{\rm lt,i}$ scaling with brightness $L_i$ of each galaxy according to the following scaling relations \citep[e.g.][]{1996MNRAS.280..167J, 1997MNRAS.287..833N}:
+Cluster galaxy halos have been included in our lens model as circular PIEMD halos with small $r_{\rm core}$ values and with individual $r_{\rm cut,i}$ and $\sigma_{\rm lt,i}$ scaling with brightness, $L_i$, of each galaxy, according to scaling relations \citep[e.g.][]{1996MNRAS.280..167J, 1997MNRAS.287..833N} expressed as

-In this work, we set $\alpha=0.25$ and $\beta_{\rm cut}=0.5$ so that the mass scales proportionally to luminosity, and leave the normalization $\sigma_{\mathrm{lt}}^{\mathrm{ref}}$ and $r_{\mathrm{cut}}^{\mathrm{ref}}$ as free parameters.
+In this work, we set $\alpha=0.25$ and $\beta_{\rm cut}=0.5$ so that the mass would scale proportionally to luminosity, leaving the normalization $\sigma_{\mathrm{lt}}^{\mathrm{ref}}$ and $r_{\mathrm{cut}}^{\mathrm{ref}}$ as free parameters.
 We verified that using circular halos instead of elliptical halos in the scaling relations speeds up the computations with negligible impact on multiple image positions.
 For the choice of the photometric filter to use for the scaling relation, we compared the relations between magnitudes of cluster members in individual filters and stellar mass $M_*$ derived with \texttt{BAGPIPES} using all available filters.
-We find that the relation between magnitude and $M_*$ is the tightest, with the smallest scatter around the $\log M_*-m$ relation, in the F277W filter (with $\Delta \log M_*/M_\odot$ standard deviation of 0.12).
-This is also the filter in which the cluster members are measured with the highest SNR, hence we use $m_{\rm F277W}$ magnitudes for the scaling relations.
-As a reference magnitude, we choose $m_{\rm F277W}=15.77$ of the BCG1.
+We found that the relation between magnitude and $M_*$ is the tightest, with the smallest scatter around the $\log M_*-m$ relation, in the F277W filter (with $\Delta \log M_*/M_\odot$ standard deviation of 0.12).
+This is also the filter in which the cluster members are measured with the highest S/N and, hence, we used $m_{\rm F277W}$ magnitudes for the scaling relations.
+As a reference magnitude, we chose $m_{\rm F277W}=15.77$ of the BCG1.